jnmaldonado21/RockyBuild/README.md

   - A form for counting the spare wood pile.
   - The labeling and bundling guide.
   - An optional safety check-in.
+  - A first-run tour of how to use the app.
   - Sign-up with a 4-digit PIN, so every save is tied to a real person.
   - An "I'm on it" button so people can see who's working on what.
   - A Build tab showing which units have all their parts and are ready to assemble.